Allan Segura

 Allan Francisco Segura Medina (born December 23, 1980) is a Costa Rican race walker.
 He represented Costa Rica at the 2008 Summer Olympics in Beijing, where he became the nation's flag bearer at the opening ceremony.
-He competed in the men's 20 km race walk, where he finished only in thirty-ninth place, with a time of 1:27:10.
-Segura also achieved his best result in race walking, when he finished thirty-second at the 2008 IAAF World Race Walking Cup in Cheboksary, Russia, with the fastest possible time of 1:23:12.
+He competed in the men's 20 km race walk, where he finished in thirty-ninth place, with a time of 1:27:10.
+Segura achieved his best result in race walking, when he finished thirty-second at the 2008 IAAF World Race Walking Cup in Cheboksary, Russia, with the fastest possible time of 1:23:12.